adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/10-middleware.md

 AdonisJS does not execute global middleware for requests that does not have a registered route.
 This means, if you create a global middleware and a request comes in for an non-existing route, then the middleware will never be executed.
 You can use [HTTP hooks](http-hooks), if you want to run code for requests with non-existing routes.
 [/note]

 For demonstration, let's create a middleware for finding the user country from their IP address.
-The middleware lives inside `app/Middleware` directory and just like controllers, they are also vanilla Javascript classes.
+The middleware lives inside `app/Middleware` directory and just like controllers, they are also vanilla JavaScript classes.

 1. Run the following ace command to create a new middleware file.
   ```sh